 The amount of water available in both the Barwon and Moorabool River basins has declined by 11 per cent and 19 per cent respectively since 2005 due to a drying climate.
 This means that less water is available to both support healthy river flows and provide drinking water to urban communities in our region.
-However, there has been a larger decline in the amount of water available for healthy river flows,

-4 https://app.remplan.com.au/geelong/economy/ summary?state=b2rRFdkabH53BPDf4YImwQC4hYhAYJ with the share of water set aside for this purpose decreasing from 86 to 84 per cent for the Barwon, and from 68 to 63 per cent for the Moorabool7.
+However, there has been a larger decline in the amount of water available for healthy river flows, with the share of water set aside for this purpose decreasing from 86 to 84 per cent for the Barwon, and from 68 to 63 per cent for the Moorabool.